KelvinHere/Yoga_Milestone_4/testing.md

 - **Error and Invalid request handling**
     - Accesing while logged out redirectes to the sign in page
-    - Users who try to GET request this page are handled by the django @require_POST decorator
+    - GET requests ignored by the django @require_POST decorator on this view
-    - If the logic of this view fails, users are given the message "Sorry, your payment cannot be processed. please try again later.
-You have NOT been charged for this transaction."
+    - Errors generate a toats error, "Sorry, your payment cannot be processed. please try again later.
+You have NOT been charged for this transaction." along with the exception.

 4. **webhooks**
 - **Valid requests**
-    - Checkout page creates a payment intent and if that succeeds !!!!!!
-Do more here
+    - Viewing the checkout page creates a payment intent for stripe and the card input is added to the checkout form
+    - Submitting valid form data on the checkout page :-
+        - Calls attach_basket_to_intent this adds the email and basket to the payment intents "meta data"
+        - The request to make the charge is sent to stripe, if successful stripe sends a "charge.succeeded" webhook
+        - Stripe sends another payment intent webhook (succeeded), now payment has been made and the OrderForm is submitted allowing the user to access the content.

 - **Error handling**
     - If user closes the browser or the order form is not submitted via JavaScript, the backend will look for the orderform for 5 times over 5 seconds, if still not found the Order will be created in the webhook.